klazarz/autonomousdata/README.md

-Storing my kindle highlights in Autonomous Database
+Storing data in Autonomous Database